|Academic Profile |

 I am currently a lead PI on a UNDP-GEF funded project: Biodiversity Conservation in Multiple-Use Forest Landscapes in Sabah, Malaysia.
-I am also involved in the Biodiversity and Ecosystem Functioning in Tropical Agriculture (BEFTA) Project in Sumatra, Indonesia.
+I am involved in the Biodiversity and Ecosystem Functioning in Tropical Agriculture (BEFTA) Project in Sumatra, Indonesia.
 This project works alongside the oil palm industry to quantify the effect of habitat complexity within oil palm plantations on biodiversity, and to experimentally test the role of this biodiversity on ecosystem functioning and productivity.
-We recently obtained industry-backed funding for a new project: the Riparian Ecosystem Restoration in Tropical Agriculture (RERTA) Project on which I am a Co-PI.
-The project will experimentally test different riparian buffer restoration methods within oil palm, helping to inform Roundtable on Sustainable Palm Oil (RSPO) guidelines on riparian management.
-I am also involved in two British Council Newton grants, in which I am working closely with local government bodies and stakeholders to assess the value of riparian reserves in oil palm plantations.
+I am also involved in the Riparian Ecosystem Restoration in Tropical Agriculture (RERTA) Project which is experimentally testing different riparian buffer restoration methods within oil palm, helping to inform Roundtable on Sustainable Palm Oil (RSPO) guidelines on riparian management.
+I am a Co-I on two British Council Newton grants, in which I am working closely with local government bodies and stakeholders to assess the value of riparian reserves in oil palm plantations.
 A key objective of this work is to conduct science driven by stakeholder questions, and to make this evidence-base accessible to the policy makers.

 |I am an ecologist, whose research focuses on the challenges and opportunities associated with conservation, management, and restoration of tropical forest landscapes.
 I am particularly interested in “the little things that run the world”, and my research focuses on the links between biodiversity and ecosystem functioning, with a particular emphasis on linking invertebrate diversity and community interactions.
 Much of my research has focused on using dung beetles as model systems but I have worked on a range of taxa from dung beetles, moths and woodlice to hornbills and small mammals in both tropical (Malaysia, Philippines, Belize) and temperate (UK, Finland) environments.
 I am also interested in the development of policy and best practice in the oil palm industry and I am working with government agencies and NGOs engaged in land-use planning in Sabah, Malaysia.|